MichaelVanatta/PersistenceProjects/README.md

-## Really Cool and Awesome SQL Code for our Projects Class.
+## Really cool and awesome repo for our persistence projects class.